-An unusual and "old-school" style of sencha, this tea is a personal favorite of the Mizuba team.
+An unusual and "old-school" style of sencha, kamairicha is a personal favorite of the Mizuba team.
 Deep jade, loosely-twisted leaves create a classically refreshing, umami-filled cup — lovely sweetness with little astringency.
 Ours is produced in Kakegawa and grown at 500-800 meters; it is allowed a slight oxidation and then pan-roasted.
+In fact, kamairicha is directly translated as, "pan-fired tea."
 Kanpai!

 What is Kamairicha?